-This Official Statement provides certain information in connection with the issuance by Travis County Municipal Utility District No. 4 (the "Master District") of its \$5,775,000 Unlimited Contract Tax Bonds, Series 2015A (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by Travis County Municipal Utility District No. 4 (the "Master District") of its \$14,600,000 Unlimited Contract Tax Bonds, Series 2016A (the "Bonds").

-The Bonds are issued pursuant to the authority of seven separate contracts entitled "Contract for Financing and Operations of Regional Waste Collection, Treatment and Disposal Facilities, Regional Water Supply and Delivery Facilities and Regional Drainage Including Water Quality Facilities" executed between the Master District and each Participant (as defined below) as approved by elections held within each Participant on November 7, 1995 (collectively, the "Master District Contract"), the Texas Constitution, Chapter 1207, Texas Government Code, as amended, Chapters 49 and 54 of the Texas Water Code, as amended, a resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors of the Master District (the "Board"), a trust indenture (the "Trust Indenture") and an order of the Texas Commission on Environmental Quality (the "TCEQ").
+The Bonds are issued pursuant to the authority of seven separate contracts entitled "Contract for Financing and Operations of Regional Waste Collection, Treatment and Disposal Facilities, Regional Water Supply and Delivery Facilities and Regional Drainage Including Water Quality Facilities" executed between the Master District and each Participant (as defined below) as approved by elections held within each Participant on November 7, 1995 (collectively, the "Master District Contract"), the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, a resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors of the Master District (the "Board"), a trust indenture (the "Trust Indenture") and an order of the Texas Commission on Environmental Quality (the "TCEQ") approving the issuance of the Bonds.